surazkarn/surazkarn/README.md

 http://suraz.me/Lets-Play-a-Maths-Game-/

-# 💻 SURAJ's Tech Stacks:
+# 💻 Tech Stacks in which Suraj works on :
 - Javascript
 - NodeJs
 - SQL